mjfusa/Samples/electron/getstarted/readme.md

 2. A separate UWP App Service process that works with the Electron App.
 3. The AppxManifest.xml configured for the App Service / Win32 app connection.

-You will need the latest version of Office 365 installed to use the Datastreamer supported by this sample.
+You will need the latest version of Office 365 installed to use the Data Streamer supported by this sample.
 Version 1904 or greater.

 # Setup
 ## Environment